Determinantal Sieving: Speeding-up Dynamic Programming

 \textsc{Minimum Equivalent Graph} is defined as follows.
 We are given a directed graph $G = (V, E)$ and an integer $k$, and the question is whether there is a subgraph $G' = (V, E')$ with at most $k$ edges with the same reachability pattern, i.e., for every $u, v \in V$, there is a $uv$-path in $G$ if and only if there is in $G'$.
 Fomin et al.~\cite{FominLPS16JACM} show that \textsc{Minimum Equivalent Graph} reduces to the following question: Are there a pair $B_1$, $B_2$ where $B_1$ is an in-branching and $B_2$ is an out-branching in $G$, with a common root $v$, such that they have at least $\ell$ edges in common?
 We phrase this as a matroid-theoretical problem.

-Let \textsc{Matroid Intersection Intersection} refer to the following problem.
+Let \textsc{Matroid Intersection Overlap}\footnote{Called \textsc{Matroid Intersection Intersection} in an earlier version of the paper} refer to the following problem.
 The input is four matroids $M_1$, \ldots, $M_4$ over the same ground set $U$, each of rank $k$, and an integer $\ell>0$.
 The question is whether there are bases $B_A \in M_1 \cap M_2$ and $B_B \in M_3 \cap M_4$ such that $|B_A \cap B_B| \geq \ell$.
 This captures the above question, since rooted in- and out-branchings can be constructed as the intersection of a graphic matroid and a suitable partition matroid.